Exercise Your Options Before Joining a Gym

 Other Free or Low-Cost Options

-Here are some other free and low-cost alternatives to gyms:
+Some other free and low-cost alternatives to gyms include:

 - Walking, running and biking are free or inexpensive.